Variational inference via Gaussian interacting particles in the Bures-Wasserstein geometry: Numerical experiments and implementational aspects

 We set $d=10$, $K=5$, $R_{\textup{mean}}=3.0$, $\lambda_{\min}=0.4$, and $\lambda_{\max}=2.0$.
 Both methods are initialized from a Gaussian centered at a random point near the origin with covariance equal to the identity, and we run them for a horizon $T=75$ with step size $\Delta t = 0.1$.
 For CBO we employ $N=100$ particles with parameters $\alpha=10^4$, $\sigma=2.5$, $\lambda=1.0$, and we do not update the base.

-To compare methods robustly, we generate $M=20$ independent random GMM instances and record the evolution of $\mathrm{KL}(\mu\,|\,\mu^\targ)$ for each method.
+To compare CBO with the different baseline methods robustly, we generate $M=20$ independent random GMM instances and record the evolution of $\mathrm{KL}(\mu\,|\,\mu^\targ)$ for each method.
 Since absolute KL values vary between instances, each trajectory is normalized by the best KL value achieved on that instance,

-where $i$ indexes the instance and $m \in \{\textup{CBO}, \textup{GF}\}$ the method.
+where $i$ indexes the instance and $m \in \{\textup{CBO}, \textup{BW},\textup{SVGD},\textup{FR}\}$ the method.
 We then report the relative KL, $\mathrm{RelKL}_i(t)$, aggregated across instances by plotting the median together with the interquartile range $[0.25, 0.75]$.

-From Figure~\ref{fig:d10}, we notice that the interquantile range of CBO is smaller than that of GF.
-We conjecture that GF may sometimes get stuck in local minima, while CBO computes more robust solutions across different instances of the problem thanks to the particle exploration.
-On average, the Gaussian CBO algorithm computes better solutions than GF for this class of problems.
+\paragraph{Results.} From Figure~\ref{fig:d10}, we notice that the interquantile range of CBO is smaller than that of BW and FR.
+We conjecture that BW and FR may sometimes get stuck in local minima, while CBO computes more robust solutions across different instances of the problem thanks to the particle exploration.
+On average, though, the Gaussian SVGD algorithm computes better solutions than CBO and other baselines for this class of problems.

 \begin{remark} We note that extensions of particle-based optimizers to very high dimensions typically require additional heuristics to keep the computational cost manageable.
 For instance, in \cite{carrillo2021consensus} a random batch technique for the computation of the consensus point was proposed to reduce the number of function evaluations per step.
 Another delicate aspect is the choice of the diffusion parameter $\sigma$.
-As noted in \cite[Section~4.3]{borghi2023constrained}, the interval of values of $\sigma$ leading to good performance tends to shrink as $d$ increases, and particles become more prone either to converge prematurely or to diverge.
+As noted in Section~4.3 of \cite{borghi2023constrained}, the interval of values of $\sigma$ leading to good performance tends to shrink as $d$ increases, and particles become more prone either to converge prematurely or to diverge.
 To tackle high-dimensional machine learning problems, in \cite{carrillo2021consensus} the authors also propose a heuristic in which a relatively small $\sigma$ is used, but particles are re-initialized with white noise at the end of each training epoch.
 Such strategies may also be applied in our context to address high-dimensional Gaussian VI problems. \end{remark}